raspberrychris/cryptotravellers/content/blog/how-to-buy-internet-computer-icp.md

 Unlike other smart contract enabled blockchains with quick processing times, ICP launched **with** decentralised apps already operating on its blockchain.
 Some programs on the network include a decentralised exchange (DEX), social media platform (Similar to TikTok) and a messaging app.
 These protocols should contribute to ICP adoption which will set it up well for this cryptocurrency bull market.

+## Is ICP a good investment?

+Only time will tell!
+Although ICP seems to have done exceptionally well so far.
+So well that it has led to scepticism of the project's credentials on [Reddit](https://www.reddit.com/r/CryptoCurrency/comments/n9ogt9/wtf_is_internet_computer_icp_coin/).
+Always do thorough research if you intend to invest in a particular crypto currency such as Internet Computer.

 ## Can you store ICP on a hardware wallet?

 Currently the answer is no, however it is only a matter of time until [Ledger](/link/ledger) and [Trezor](/link/trezor-model-t) will add ICP to their list of supported cryptos in our opinion.